ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 Because network modules execute on the control node instead of on the managed nodes, they can support multiple communication protocols.
 The communication protocol (XML over SSH, CLI over SSH, API over HTTPS) selected for each network module depends on the platform and the purpose of the module.
 Some network modules support only one protocol; some offer a choice.
 The most common protocol is CLI over SSH.
 You set the communication protocol with the ``ansible_connection`` variable:

 .. csv-table::
-   :header: "Value of ansible_connection", "Protocol", "Requires"
+   :header: "Value of ansible_connection", "Protocol", "Requires", "Persistent?"
-   :widths: 30, 10, 10
+   :widths: 30, 10, 10, 10

-   "network_cli", "CLI over SSH", "network_os setting"
-   "netconf", "XML over SSH", "network_os setting" "httpapi", "API over HTTP/HTTPS", "network_os setting"
+   "network_cli", "CLI over SSH", "network_os setting", "yes" "netconf", "XML over SSH", "network_os setting", "yes" "httpapi", "API over HTTP/HTTPS", "network_os setting", "yes" "local", "depends on provider", "provider setting", "no"

-Beginning with Ansible 2.6, we recommend updating all plays and tasks that use ``ansible_connection: local`` to use one of the persistent connection types listed above.
+Beginning with Ansible 2.6, we recommend using one of the persistent connection types listed above instead of ``local``.
+With persistent connections, you can define the hosts and credentials only once, rather than in every task.
 For more details on using each connection type on various platforms, see the :ref:`platform-specific <platform_options>` pages.

 Modules Organized by Network Platform